kach/emo.7/README.txt

               tentment, gratitude, etc.

+       :( or :'(
-       :(     Conveys sadness, disappointment, and misery.
+              Conveys sadness, disappointment, and misery.

        ;)     Like  a  wink.
 Indicates that some positive information was left